-- Supervises compliance with all relevant regulations and guidelines related to human subjects, biosafety, and radiation safety for UT and the UT Institute of Agriculture.
+- Supervises compliance with all relevant regulations and guidelines for UT and the UT Institute of Agriculture.
 These regulations apply not only to faculty doing research but to students and staff involved in certain research projects.

 - Provides information about research opportunities to the UT System through its membership in the Pivot online data base.